Maple Shade Cottage // 1871

 Ms. Rebecca Jones Cottage // c.1870-1899

 Formerly located adjacent to “The Lodge” (last post) on Newport’s iconic Bellevue Avenue, this mansion once stood and today, would be one of the finest in town, but it suffered a similar fate as its neighbor.
 The home was built for Rebecca Mason Jones (1803-1879), a widow (who married her first cousin) and daughter of wealthy New York banker and developer, John Mason.
 Rebecca made money from her late father’s estate, developing some parts of Manhattan.
 For her summer residence, she hired local society architect, George Champlin Mason to design the cottage.
-The cottage was razed in 1899 for Rose Villa, which also necessitated the demolition of the two neighboring mansions (more on that tomorrow).
+The cottage (originally thought to have been razed) was moved to 28 Narragansett Avenue to make room for Rose Villa, which also necessitated the demolition of the two neighboring mansions (more on that tomorrow).

 The Villa – Sigourney House // 1864